BlandNoodle/legionmodpublic/README.md

 # legionmodpublic
 public version of legionmod
-Half Meme Half Competitive Mod for Vanilla Vic2, supposed to be light for performance reasons
+Meme mod for Vanilla Vic2, supposed to be light for performance reasons

 Combination of multiple mods, built on top of someone else's mod that I got from "Nero's Paradox Spiel Gruppe" Ill try to summarize changes from base game with each nation